 - Add relevant keywords to your individual pin descriptions

-If you really want to maximize your Pinterest game, you’ll love our Pinterest Guide for Beginners.
+If you really want to maximize your Pinterest game, you’ll love my Pinterest Guide for Beginners.

 Join applicable group boards

 Once you have the foundation set, you can also join Pinterest group boards.
 Pinterest group boards are boards with more than one collaborator (in other words, more than one person contributes to pinning on the board).

 Each board has an “owner” (the person who created the board).
 The owner sets the rules for the group board (which can be found in the description).

 The group owner’s audience essentially becomes your audience.
 Once you are invited and become a contributor to the group board, the pins you pin to that board can be seen by anyone following the board.

 I actually have a list of over 125 Pinterest group boards categorized by niche…and I’m giving away access to our list for free (click here for access)!

 To become a contributor to a Pinterest board, you have to be invited.
 While some boards require you to be invited by the group leader, others allow all members to invite new contributors.
 If a board is accepting new contributors, the instructions to apply will normally be in the group’s board descriptions.

 Some Pinterest boards are “free-for-all” whereas others are based on a specific topic.
 It’s smart to join a combination of “free-for-all” and niche-specific boards.